liana-p/narrat-engine/docs/index.md

     details: Built-in achievements system with a UI.
 You can even save global data across multiple game playthroughs
     link: /features/achievements
     linkText: Achievements Guide
+  - icon: 🎥
+    title: Video Support
+    details: Narrat supports videos for backgrounds and character portraits, allowing for FMV games or pre-rendered animated backgrounds
+    link: /features/viewport#video-backgrounds
+    linkText: Find how to use it
   - icon: ⚙️
     title: Easy game settings
     details: The settings system allows you to easily add custom settings to your game.
 The engine takes care of displaying them, letting the player edit them, and saving them.